 On Feb.
-17, 1896, at the age of 23, Laura married Edward Allen Barnum (1851-1933) in Dover, OK, at the home of Rev. D.M.
+17, 1896, at the age of 23, Laura entered into matrimony with 44-year-old Edward Allen Barnum (Dec.
+16, 1851-1933) in Dover, OK, at the home of Rev. D.M.
 Pierce in Excelsior Township, in what was then Indian Territory.
 He was the son of New York State natives George G. and Melissa Reed (Bennett) Barnum who were 89'ers in their own right.
-Edward was 22 years older than his wife, having been born on Dec.
-16, 1851 in Galena, IL.
+Edward was 22 years older than his wife, having been born in Galena, IL.

 A year prior to marriage, Edward filed a claim with the United States for 160 acres near Kingfisher, in the southeast quarter of Section 9, Township 17 North, Range 5 West.
 On Nov.
 18, 1901, he purchased from widow Maude Riley a parcel of land in Columbia, OK for $80, in the southeast quarter of the southeast corner of Section 22, Township 18, north of Range 5.

 The couple resided in California in the first year or two of their marriage, where their eldest son was born, but soonafter relocated back to Kingfisher, where they apparently had continued to own the farm.
 They religiously wrote the family birth, marriage and death records in a Holy Bible that had been published by Thomas Nelson & Sons in New York.